Attack on Titan (TV series): Season 1

 In the first season, protagonist Eren Yeager witnesses the death of his mother as she is eaten by man-eating giant humanoid creatures called Titans.
-This becomes Eren's motivation to develop his combat skills in order to join the Survey Corps fight the Titans.
-Later on, Eren is eaten by a Titan himself but discovers that he can transform into a Titan, control it, and fight as he would as a human.
-Eren learns how to use his newfound powers to combat the Titans and continues his training as more Titans continue to flood into his homeland.
+This becomes Eren's motivation to develop his combat skills in order to join the Survey Corps, along with his childhood friends, to fight Titans and save humanity together.
+Five years later, the trio graduates and become scouts, leading them to their first mission to defend the Trost District from the Colossal Titan.
+Later on, during this battle, Eren is eaten by a Titan himself but discovers that he can transform into a Titan, subconsciously control it, and fight as he would as a human.
+Under the Scout Regiment leaders Erwin Smith and Levi Ackerman, Eren learns how to use his newfound powers to combat the Titans and continues his training as more Titans continue to flood into his homeland.